 How quickly the content is delivered depends on the geographical proximity of the user to the CDN servers.
 The web content transmitted using a CDN delivers higher speeds than the web content on the host server.

 A CDN enables developers to deliver high-bandwidth content to users by caching content for them at strategically placed physical nodes around the world.

 CDNs do minimize latency, but dynamic content cannot be cached, and the point of presence (POP) must be close to the end-user for fast loading times.
-By using various network optimizations using a CDD-POP, a CDN can accelerate content caching up to 50% faster than traditional networks.
+Some scripting languages do offer caching solutions for dynamic content, such as PHP